 As there are a number of different schemes that the NSI and SSAIB operate, companies can apply individually for any type of scheme that the accreditation bodies provide.
 This can include the accreditation for monitoring of intruder alarm signals in an ARC (alarm receiving centre) environment.
 These companies can also, under the same brand name install security systems without the NSI Gold Approval for Installing and Maintaining security systems which is a separate scheme but advertise that their ARC is NSI Gold approved, which can be confusing and misleading for the general consumer.

 These companies generally aren't accredited for the installation aspect because their equipment does not currently meet strict British Standard approval.
-Non-accredited installations and equipment mean that these systems will never generate a police response, and also may not be accepted as a 'NSI / SSAIB Installed Alarm System' from your insurers as the system is only monitored by a NSI Gold approved ARC.
+Non-accredited installations and equipment mean that these systems will never generate a police response, and also may not be accepted as a 'NSI / SSAIB Installed Alarm System' from your insurers as the system is only monitored by an NSI Gold approved ARC.

-Most of these companies will claim that the service (monitoring, servicing and installation) is accredited to NSI Gold, however its important that you pay close attention that both the monitoring, and installation service are both accredited under the separate schemes.
-Generally these systems will offer a guard or keyholder response instead of a police response.
+Most of these companies will claim that the service (monitoring, servicing and installation) is accredited to NSI Gold, however it's important that you pay close attention that both the monitoring and installation service are both accredited under the separate schemes.
+Generally, these systems will offer a guard or keyholder response instead of a police response.
 These types of installations would be referred to as Type B systems by the National Police Chiefs Council (NPCC) and would never generate a police response unless someone had called them from your home to advise of a burglary in progress.

 How effective are DIY installed systems, but with professional monitoring through an ARC?

 These systems again will not be accredited to the strict British Standards and therefore will not meet the needs of your insurer for a professionally installed and maintained system.
 These systems are also referred to by the NPCC as a Type B system and will never generate a police response (even if live camera footage has been relayed to the ARC of a burglary in progress).
-DIY systems can be risky, as a professional risk assessment has not been carried out on your home which could leave areas of your home under protected.
+DIY systems can be risky, as a professional risk assessment has not been carried out on your home which could leave areas of your home under-protected.
 The equipment does also not meet the high standards of an accredited manufacturer or installer and therefore we would class these as an ineffective method of securing your property and providing you peace of mind.

 How can I obtain a police response?

 The only police approved way of obtaining a police response is via an approved, accredited installation company.
 This company will be registered with your local police force, and a Unique Reference Number (URN) will be registered with your local force providing details about your property, this includes a risk assessment and contact details.
-Accredited companies will issue you with a certificate of conformity to ensure that the security system is classed as a Type A system, the certificate will outline the monitoring standard, and grading of the system.
+Accredited companies will issue you with a certificate of conformity to ensure that the security system is classed as a Type A system, the certificate will outline the monitoring standard and grading of the system.

-Type B systems (those installed by non-accredited installers, DIY systems and systems that do not meet the strict British Standards) can be be monitored by an accredited ARC, however these systems will never be issued a URN or certificate of conformity and therefore no police response will be given for these systems - even if a burglary in progress is witnessed by the ARC operator.
+Type B systems (those installed by non-accredited installers, DIY systems and systems that do not meet the strict British Standards) can be monitored by an accredited ARC, however, these systems will never be issued a URN or certificate of conformity and therefore no police response will be given for these systems - even if a burglary in progress is witnessed by the ARC operator.

 My insurers have advised that I need an NSI / SSAIB installed and maintained alarm system - is the maintenance important?

 All installations installed by an accredited company will be issued with a certificate of conformity, along with a specification of equipment installed.
 Most installers will also provide the option for a maintenance agreement at the time of quotation or installation.
-The maintenance aspect of an alarm system is very important and it ensure the upkeep and functionality of the system.
+The maintenance aspect of an alarm system is very important and it ensures the upkeep and functionality of the system.
 Systems are generally tested annually, or bi-annually depending on the level of monitoring (e.g police monitoring requires two per annum).
 During the maintenance check, the engineer will carry out a series of tests which include testing all of the devices, that the back-up batteries are still functional, and sirens and communicators are effective.
 Systems that aren't regularly checked can become problematic and the maintenance agreement reduces the likelihood of repair at a later date.
 Most insurers require intruder alarm systems to be inspected at least annually to meet approval.

-Hopefully the above answers will give you some direction in instructing an approved security supplier.
+Hopefully, the above answers will give you some direction in instructing an approved security supplier.
 Approved security installers and monitoring companies can be searched on the NSI or SSAIB's website.
-Alternatively if you are looking for an approved installer, contact us today, for a free no-obligation survey of your property.
+Alternatively, if you are looking for an approved installer, contact us today, for a free no-obligation survey of your property.